 When water enters the hull and is detected by the bilge.
 It needs to reach a certain height (2-3/4 inches) a sensor turns the pump on.
 After the water is pumped out another sensor shuts the pump off.
 So mount this pump in the lowest part of your boat or Jet-Ski.

-Mounting Rule Pump onto Sea-doo
+Mounting Bilge Pump onto Sea-doo

 I used 3m dual lock tape on the bottom of the rule pump water inlet filter.
-This enabled me to stick the pump onto the hull bottom and easily remove if the pump fails or other mechanical work needs to be done.
+This enabled me to stick the pump onto the hull bottom and easily remove it if the pump fails or other mechanical work needs to be done.

 This tape is absolutely fantastic it’s so strong and really locks the pump down.
 Just clean the hull with methylated spirits first to get a good bond on the tape.
-After 2 years the pumps is still stuck on good.
+After 2 years the pumps are still stuck on good.

-You will need to run your 2 core cable up to the battery and terminate it with your in-line fuse on the active.
+You will need to run your 2-core cable up to the battery and terminate it with your in-line fuse on the active.
 A 3 amps fuse is fine as the pump only pulls 2 amps.
 You will need a larger fuse if you use one of the higher GPH pumps like the 750 or 1100 GPH pumps.
 These will draw closer to 4 amps.

-The other option is to run only the active up to the battery and run the neutral or earth from the pump to a screw on the engine for earth.
+The other option is to run only the active wire up to the battery and run the neutral or earth from the pump to a screw on the engine for the earth.
 Don’t connect the fuse yet.

 Mounting Override Switch Sea-doo

-The 3 way auto manual switch is also mounted with dual lock tape, the heavy-duty stuff.
+The 3-way auto-manual switch is also mounted with dual lock tape, the heavy-duty stuff.

 This was my last step to make sure that my hose can be connected in the correct position without being kinked.

 Connect the fuse and test run the manual switch, it should start-up.
-Dont run it for too long as it’s not good for the pump to run dry.
+Don’t run it for too long as it’s not good for the pump to run dry.
 Auto will run when the water level rises.
 WE DON’T WANT THAT EVER…..It means a problem.

 Cable tie every cable down so it doesn’t bounce around.